HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

    roslaunch awesome_package setpoint.launch x:=4 z:=-3

-Maybe it is necessary to rate the camera inside gazebo to find the BlueROV in its new position.
+Maybe it is necessary to rotate the camera inside gazebo to find the BlueROV in its new position.

 Get Sensor Data
 ===============